-The Company obtains various grants from Government authorities in connection with manufacturing and calculate from wheelers.
-These in connection with manufacturing and sales of two-wheelers.
+The Company obtains various grants from Government authorities in connection with manufacturing and sales of two-wheelers.
 There are certain specific conditions and approval requirement attached to the grants.

-Management evaluates, at the end of each reporting period, whether the Company has complied with the relevant conditions attached to each grant and whether there is a reasonable assurance that the grants will be received, in order to determine the timing and amounts of grants to be recognised in the financial statements.
+Management evaluates, at the end of each reporting period, whether the Company has complied with the relevant conditions attached to each grant and whether there is a reasonable assurance that the grants will be received, in order to determine the timing • and amounts of grants to be recognised in the financial statements.

-We identified the recognition of government grants as a key audit matter because of the significance of the amount of grants and due to significant management judgement involved in assessing whether the conditions attached to grants have been met and whether there is reasonable assurance that grants will be received.
+We identified the recognition of government grants as a key audit matter because of the significance of the amount of grants and due to significant management judgement involved in assessing whether • the conditions attached to grants have been met and whether there is reasonable assurance that grants will be received.